xud0218/extendedMythicalMysfits/README.md

 # extendedMythicalMysfits :cloud:
 https://wit-cc-a6-xud.s3.amazonaws.com/index.html
-(PS: This website will be unaccessible on Augest 30th 2021 due to AWS educate account expiration.)
+(PS: This website will be unaccessible on August 30th 2021 due to AWS educate account expiration.)

 # Introduction
 This project is about adding new features and using new AWS services to the Mythical Mysfits website to improve users’ experience.